SammonBabu/SLD_Seminar/README.md

-# SLD_Seminar
+# Sign Language Detection using LSTM Deep  Learning Model (Action Recognition with Python )

-Sign Language Detection using LSTM Deep  Learning Model (Action Recognition with Python ) This project was created intending to use computer vision to be able to recognize the Sign Language in real time with high accuracy.
+This project was created intending to use computer vision to be able to recognize the Sign Language in real time with high accuracy.
 The reason for such a project is to help diminish the gap between those who can hear well and